durga-15/Sweet-Shop-Management-System/README.md

 - Complete CRUD operations for sweets inventory
 - Purchase and inventory management features
 - Database persistence with PostgreSQL
-- Comprehensive test coverage

-The project is fully functional and production-ready, demonstrating best practices in modern full-stack development with Spring Boot and React.

 ## License